dakusui/jcunit/src/site/markdown/features/fsmsupport/Index.md

 for an FSM using their open source tool PictMaster and Microsoft's PICT.
 The method they presented in the material is like below,

 1. For each state (S0, S1, ...
+Sn-1), generate k factors, where k is a length of a 'test scenario'.
-Sn-1), generate k factors.
-So you will have n times k factors ([S(0,0), S(1,0), ..., S(n-1,0)], ..., [S(0,k-1),S(1,k-1),...S(n-1,k-1)]) in total.
+   So you will have n times k factors [S(0,0), S(1,0), ..., S(n-1,0)], ..., [S(0,k-1),S(1,k-1),...S(n-1,k-1)])
+   in total.
 2. For each factor , its levels are all possible transitions from the state to which it belongs and special level which represents 'invalid'.
 3. Constraints are defined by a user so that only valid transitions can happen.
 3. Let pairwise engine (e.g. [PICT][4]) process the factors and their levels and generate a test suite.
 4. By tracing the transitions in a test case from S(0,0), you can interpret a generated test case into a sequence of state transitions.

 The approach JCUnit took is inspired by this procedure but a different one.